Jatie1/osu-beatmap-downloader/README.md

 Beatmap downloader programmed in Java for the rhythm game osu!.

+It is able to download all ranked beatmaps from a a given year to present.

 Created as a personal project to improve my coding skills, don't expect quality code.

 ## Running